PLhery/node-twitter-api-v2/doc/auth.md

 // Store accessToken & accessSecret somewhere
 ```

+### Finally, get the full logged user object

+You can use the method `.currentUser()` on your client.

+This a shortcut to `.v1.verifyCredentials()` with a **cache that store user to avoid multiple API calls**.
+Its returns a `UserV1` object.

 ## Application-only authentification flow

 App-only flow use a single OAuth 2.0 Bearer Token that authenticates requests on behalf of your developer App.
 As this method is specific to the App, it does not involve any users.
 This method is typically for developers that need read-only access to public information.

 You can instanciate a Twitter API client with two ways: